-Children will eat their lunch in the hall, where they will be supervised by the Teaching Assistants.
+Children will go over to the main building for lunch, where they will be supervised by the Teaching Assistants.
 At an appropriate time in the year, they will join the rest of the school on the playground.
-At the beginning of the year, they will access the Reception outdoor area during lunchtimes.
+At the beginning of the year, they will access the Early Years outdoor area during lunchtimes.